 Robustly chocolate, the richest flavor that’s more reminiscent of a truffle than a cookie ….. with a slightly crisp edge and plush, fudgy middle.
-Crackles breaking through each snowy, powdered sugar bite.
-They don’t spread too thin, nor bake too thick.
+Crackles break through each snowy, powdered sugar bite with a hint of cool mint that is so commonly associated with the holidays.

 These gluten-free crinkle cookies are made with teff flour, which I’ve fallen madly in love with (my favorite brownie recipe uses it too).
 It’s a gluten-free baking dream, with a sweet and nutty flavor, and consistency that turns a bit sticky when it hits moisture, therefore not needing any gums to bind.

-There are two doses of chocolate, mostly melted dark and but also a bit of dutch-processed cocoa, adding depth and moisture.
-And the real trick to making them super soft and fudgy is sunflower seed butter, unsweetened.
-Just two tablespoons so you won’t taste the flavor at all, it’s just for the texture.
-(You could also use cashew butter.)
+There are two doses of chocolate, mostly melted dark and dutch-processed cocoa to add richness.
+And the real trick to making them super soft and fudgy is a few tablespoons of cashew or sunflower seed butter.

 And last note: be liberal with the powdered sugar coating.
 I tested this several times, and that’s how you get it to really stick and crackle.
 If it’s too light, it melts right into the cookie.